 When looking at a web page, the average person sees about only 20 percent of the text.
-Their eyes gravitate toward the visuals.
+Instead, their eyes gravitate toward the visuals.

-With an infographic, you instantly capture the attention of the audience.
-As long as you start it out with an attention-grabbing headline and introduction, the audience will at least take a moment to decide whether they want to look at it.
+With an infographic, instantly capture the attention of the audience.
+As long as you start out with an attention-grabbing headline and introduction, the audience will at least take a moment to decide whether they want to look at your infographic.
 With text-only content, you’re lucky if the audience even notices your headline.

 2. Multiple Infographic Types to Choose From

-Another reason market researchers need infographics is because there are so many types to choose from.
-This makes it simple to select a type that aligns with your studies and findings as well as your visual identity.
+You should also use infographics to share your marketing research because you have so many types to choose from.
+This makes it simple to select a type that aligns with your studies and findings, as well as your visual identity.

 3. Excellent Way to Go Viral